PART II HOW

 Determine the Legal Implications

 What follows is Cooley’s observations around three key legal considerations.
 However, each company’s circumstances are unique.
-It is in a company’s best interests to seek legal counsel on exactly how to proceed with any aligned-liquidity program.
+It is in a company’s best interests to seek legal counsel on exactly how to proceed with any employee liquidity program.

 Stock Transfer Restrictions & Rights